odoo/documentation/content/developer/tutorials/server_framework_101/04_securityintro.rst

-.. _tutorials/getting_started/05_securityintro:

 ==========================================
-Chapter 5: Security - A Brief Introduction
+Chapter 4: Security - A Brief Introduction
 ==========================================

-In the :ref:`previous chapter <tutorials/getting_started/04_basicmodel>`, we created our first table intended to store business data.
+In the :doc:`previous chapter <03_basicmodel>`, we created our first table intended to store business data.
 In a business application such as Odoo, one of the first questions to consider is who\ [#who]_ can access the data.
 Odoo provides a security mechanism to allow access to the data for specific groups of users.